 There are a couple of preventive measures you can take to keep your dog from exposure to yard chemicals:

-- Keep your dogs off from sprayed grass for two days or until it has been completely absorbed.
+- Keep your dogs off from sprayed grass areas for at least two days or until it has been completely absorbed.

 - Place the dog’s bowls and toys away from treated areas.

 - If you assume your dog came in contact with the treated grass, wash the belly and legs.

 - Avoid products that have carcinogenic chemicals in them.

 - Choose dog-safe weed-killer products.

 - Removal by hand.
 If weeds plague your lawn, it might need a lot of work.
 Over time, weed infestations diminish as you remove weeds before they can bloom and seed.
 Even though it may seem like hard labor, you will have your dog as a workout partner and a motivator.

 - You can use boiling water or vinegar to clean areas of the plants you don’t need.
 These methods can be efficient, but they are not selective, as we’ve mentioned before — they will kill all affected plants.

 - If you want to stop the unwanted weeds from growing, try sprinkling cornmeal, as it contains the chemical that prevents seeds from germinating.

-- Large amounts of sugar or salt will make the soil unsuitable for growing plants.
+- Large amounts of sugar or salt make the soil unsuitable for growing plants.

 To keep your dog safe when using weed killers, ensure you’re using products that are not harmful to animals and always carefully read the labels and instructions.

 Stephen Jones is a freelance writer and a new father.
 Becoming a father for the first time is not easy, but it is so much happiness that complicated things are handled best because the baby is the fruit of love, and he brings great satisfaction.
-Stephen enjoys writing about health, food, pets, and tips to keep your pets healthy.
+Stephen enjoys writing about health, food, pets, and tips for keeping pets healthy.
 He can be reached on Facebook and Twitter.